 It’s summer, which means it’s wedding season.
 Every weekend I see countless couples posing for pictures around Ottawa’s hot spots as they celebrate their “I do’s”.
-While the romantic in me can’t help but smile at their obvious happiness, the lawyer in me can’t help but wonder whether they have preserved their assets and protected their rights.
+While the romantic in me can't help but smile at their obvious happiness, the lawyer in me can’t help but wonder if they have preserved their assets and protected their rights.

 Whether you’re moving in with a new partner or tying the knot, many people think it’s unromantic to discuss what will happen in the event of a relationship breakdown.
-Yet if you don’t decide how your assets will be divided or how spousal support will be determined, the governing legislation will decide for you.
+But if you don’t decide how your assets will be divided or how spousal support will be determined, the governing legislation will decide for you.

-In Ontario, the Family Law Act allows people to enter into different kinds of “domestic contracts” establishing their own rules for dealing with financial matters in the event of a relationship breakdown: “cohabitation agreements” apply if you’re living with your partner and “marriage contracts” apply if you’re getting married.
+In Ontario, the Family Law Act allows people to enter into different kinds of “domestic contracts” establishing their own rules for dealing with financial matters in the event of a relationship breakdown.
+“Cohabitation agreements” apply if you’re living with your partner, and “marriage contracts” apply if you’re getting married.